TUC117/CP-2K24/week1/README.md

 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>
 The only line of each test case contains a string s as described in the question.<br>
 **Output format**:<br>
-For each testcase output true if the string is valid else false<br>
+For each testcase output true if the string is valid else false in a new line<br>

 **Input1:** s = "()"<br>
 **Output1:** true<br>